Algobi Review: Legit Broker or Just Another Scam?

 Technical Support Analysis of Algobi

-• Support phone numbers for several countries in Latin America, the Middle East, and the Asia-Pacific region.
+• Support phone numbers for several countries in South and Latin America, the Middle East, and the Asia-Pacific region.

 Strengths and Weaknesses

-• The offered trading conditions carry excessively high risks for retail traders.
+• The offered trading conditions entail a high level of risk for retail traders.

 Highlights